KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Layout-Article.md

 ## Keyboard layouts

-A ``KeyboardLayout`` specifies the full set of keys of a keyboard.
-Layouts can vary greatly for different device types, screen orientations, locales, etc.
+A ``KeyboardLayout`` specifies the full set of keys om a keyboard.
+Layouts vary greatly for different device types, screen orientations, locales, keyboard configurations, etc.

-For instance, iOS keyboards often have 3 input rows, where the input keys are surrounded by actions, as well as a bottom row with a space key and action buttons on both sides.
+For instance, iOS keyboards often have 3 input rows, where input keys are surrounded by actions, as well as a bottom row with a space key and action buttons on both sides.

 ![System Keyboard - English](systemkeyboard-english-350.jpg)

 This is however not always true.
-Most layouts are very different on iPhone and iPad.
-Some, like Armenian, have 4 input rows, some remove some side-buttons, etc.
+Most layouts are different on iPhone and iPad, and many locales make changes to the entire layout, not only the input set.
+For instance, Armenian keyboards use 4 rows, Arabic keyboards remove some action buttons, etc.

 For instance, here's an iPad Pro layout, where many buttons look and behave very different:

 ![System Keyboard - iPad Pro](systemkeyboard-ipadpro.jpg)

-Since the layout differences can be significant, the layout engine has to be flexible.
-KeyboardKit therefore has a ``KeyboardLayoutProvider`` concept to generate layouts at runtime.
+Given all this, the layout engine has to be flexible.
+KeyboardKit has a ``KeyboardLayoutProvider`` that generates layouts at runtime.
+Layout providers can use any information to tweak any part of a layout at any time.

 ## Keyboard layout providers

-In KeyboardKit, a ``KeyboardLayoutProvider`` can create a layout based on many different factors, such as locale, device, screen orientation, etc.
+In KeyboardKit, a ``KeyboardLayoutProvider`` can create dynamic layouts, based on many different factors, as described above.
+It allows you to modify any part of the layout, at any time.

-KeyboardKit will inject a ``StandardKeyboardLayoutProvider`` into ``KeyboardInputViewController/services``.
+KeyboardKit injects a ``StandardKeyboardLayoutProvider`` into ``KeyboardInputViewController/services``.
 You can modify or replace this instance at any time, and inject localized providers into it.